istogram/wc-product-generator/README.md

 ### How are the product images generated?

 The plugin uses placeholder image services (like picsum.photos) to generate unique product images.

+### Is this plugin compatible with WooCommerce HPOS?

+Yes!
+This plugin is fully compatible with WooCommerce's High-Performance Order Storage (HPOS) feature.

 ## License